Campus Improvement Plan

 2022-23: 31 of 32 Academic Achievement Points Met; 96.9% Component Points (Baseline Year)

-Evaluation Data Sources: 2023 Federal Identification of Schools and 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: 2023 Federal Identification of Schools, 2024 Texas Education Agency Data Tables, and 2025 State Accountability Report Domain 3

-Strategy 1: Ensure consistency and fidelity of math and reading interventions for those needing Tier II and Tier III interventions.
+Strategy 1: Ensure consistency and fidelity of math and reading interventions for those needing Tier II and Tier III interventions

 Strategy's Expected Result/Impact: Students receiving RtI services will score approaches or higher on STAAR.